- About Us

 System of Required and Optional Courses

-During your bachelor studies, you will have to complete at least four of these courses and at least one of those four must be a literature course and a second of the four must be a culture or history course (that is the compulsory part).
-Which subjects you choose is up to you (that is the optional part), you can choose anything for the other two, and you are welcome to participate in more than four if you have the time and interest.
+During your bachelor studies, you will have to complete at least three of these courses and at least one of those three must be a methodology course (that is the compulsory part).
+Which subjects you choose is up to you (that is the optional part), you can choose anything for the other two, and you are welcome to participate in more than three if you have the time and interest.

 Note that Combined students do not have the requirement about which kinds of courses they must take.
 They only need to take four compulsory-optional courses of any kind.

 You can see a list of the courses on offer on the page Offered Optional Courses.
-Note that you are able to start taking these kinds of courses beginning in your third semester.
+Note that you are able to start taking these kinds of courses beginning in your first semester.

-All students must begin taking courses related to their bachelor's thesis beginning in their fourth semester.
-In the fourth semester, there is the course BPP_AJ Bachelor Thesis Project.
-In the fifth semester, there is the course BP_AJ Bachelor Thesis.
-And in the sixth semester, there is the course BPD_AJ Bachelor Thesis Completion.
+All students must begin taking courses related to their master's thesis beginning in their second semester.
+In the second semester, there is the course DPP_AJ Master's Thesis Project.
+In the fifth semester, there is the course DP_AJ Master's Thesis.
+And in the sixth semester, there is the course DPD_AJ Master's Thesis Completion.
 (If your thesis is in another department, all of the codes will be different after the "_".)

 Passing each of these courses requires work with a supervisor.
 You can find out what our teachers are interested in supervising in IS in the application Packages of Topics (under Student).
 Then you can contact a potential supervisor and work out all necessary things with them.

-Students who will write their thesis at the Department of English, in addition to the above, are strongly recommended to pass either AJPV_ASWR Academic Skills: Writing or AJPV_WRIB Expository Writing during their second year.
+Students who will write their thesis at the Department of English, in addition to the above, will also need to pass either AJPV_ASWR Academic Skills: Writing or AJPV_WRIB Expository Writing during their first year, if they have not completed these courses during their bachelor's studies.

 Semester by Semester

-In the third semester, you have 7 credits from required courses at our department.
-Most of them require you to have passed the Complex Exam in order to be enrolled (as will most of the required courses for the rest of the program).
+In the first semester, you have 12 credits from required courses at our department.
 Additionally, you can begin taking compulsory-optional courses now, including AJPV_ASWR Academic Skills: Writing.

-In the fourth semester, you have 8 credits from required courses at our department.
+In the second semester, you have 13 credits from required courses at our department, including the last required courses from Practical Language.
 You can continue taking compulsory-optional courses, including either AJPV_ASWR Academic Skills: Writing or AJPV_WRIB Expository Writing.
-You must sign up for the Bachelor Thesis Project course (and discuss your ideas immediately with a supervisor), no matter where you are writing your thesis.
+You must sign up for the Master's Thesis Project course (and discuss your ideas immediately with a supervisor), no matter where you are writing your thesis.

-In the fifth semester, you have 10 credits from required courses at our department.
+In the third semester, you have 9 credits from required courses at our department.
 You can continue taking compulsory-optional courses.
-You must sign up for the Bachelor Thesis course, no matter where you are writing your thesis.
+You must sign up for the Master's Thesis course, no matter where you are writing your thesis.

-In the sixth semester, you only have 2 credits from required courses at our department.
+In the fourth semester, you only have 2 credits from required courses at our department.
 None of your courses last more than 6 weeks (as you need all of your credits by 20 April in order to be eligible for the state exams).
-You must sign up for the Bachelor Thesis Completion course, no matter where you are writing your thesis.
+You must sign up for the Master's Thesis Completion course, no matter where you are writing your thesis.

-Then you need only complete the state exams and defend your thesis and you will have your bachelor's diploma.
+Then you need only complete the state exams and defend your thesis and you will have your master's diploma.